 - Sea Anemone – First Aid – Do not rub skin.
 Douse with seawater or fresh water and apply a cold pack.
 Do not use vinegar.**

 - Seasnake, Coneshell – First Aid – Suck out the venom without cutting.
 Go to hospital immediately.**

 - Blue-ringed Octopus – First Aid – Squeeze out venom but do not suck it out as it will be hazardous if swallowed.
 Go to the hospital immediately.**

 For more information checkout this convenient English language leaflet on the prefectural website with animal and bite pictures.

 Earthquakes are a part of life in Japan.
-In the eight years I've lived in Okinawa Prefecture, I have felt several small tremors.
+In the five years I’ve lived in Okinawa Prefecture, I have felt 3 small tremors.
 Though the ones I have felt were very small and there are fewer than other places in Japan, there is still a possibility of large earthquake.
-Please be prepared at all times and consider reading the US Embassy's information on disaster preparedness.
+Please be prepared at all times and consider reading the US Embassy’s information on disaster preparedness.

 Information on current earthquakes can be found on the Japanese Meteorological website in English.

 The March 2011 Tsunami raised awareness of the danger of high waves throughout the world.
 Kumejima has an evacuation system with points around the Island in the event of a major tsunami.
 There are also occasional practice drills and signs around the island showing your current elevation above sea level.
 Please check the Japanese Meteorological Agency’s Website for the latest information and suggestions.
 On Kumejima you will hear an alarm and the words “kunren kunren” before/during a drill.

 If you hear or see a warning, follow others away from water and towards the highest places you can get to.
 If you are on the beach, and the tide suddenly goes out, move away from it as quickly as possible as the water may receed drastically before a major tsunami.